Anxiety is a normal reaction to stress and can be beneficial in some situations. It can alert us to dangers and help us prepare and pay attention.

 Fear is an emotional response to an immediate threat and is more associated with a fight or flight reaction – either staying to fight or leaving to escape danger.
 Anxiety disorders can cause people into try to avoid situations that trigger or worsen their symptoms.
 Job performance, school work and personal relationships can be affected.

 Expert Q&A: Anxiety Disorders

 Everyone experiences anxiety from time to time.
 Perhaps the person has watched a scary move, or seen something upsetting on TV.
 Or, more ominous, perhaps the person has experienced or witnessed a crime.
 Anyone might get anxious in these situations, but the person with an anxiety disorder has persistent or recurrent anxiety that prevents him or her from full participation in life.
 Anxiety can range from relatively mild (occasional “butterflies,” jitteriness, accompanied by a sense of unease) to severe (frequent, disabling panic attacks).
-Severe anxiety disorders can lead the person to alter his lifestyle to accommodate the anxiety, for example not leaving home.
+Severe anxiety disorders can lead the person to alter his lifestyle to accommodate the anxiety, for example avoiding activities.

 Yes.
 There are many medications that have FDA approval to treat anxiety disorders.
 Several members of the benzodiazepine class are routinely used to provide relief from anxiety.
 These minor tranquilizers are safe and effective, but should be used for short-term relief.
 They have many side effects, including drowsiness, and can be habit forming at higher doses.
 People taking these medications should not use heavy machinery or drive until they understand how the medication might affect them.